BinaryIgor/blog/posts/sqlite-db-simple-in-process-resilient-fast.md

 What is more, there is a straightforward way to scale it even further by using multiple SQLite databases:
 * database per module -  [in a modular monolith, there should not be cross-module transactions](/modular-monolith-dependencies-and-communication.html) anyways, so it does not complicate anything and gives us additional, per module, scalability
-* N shards (databases) based on user/account id, country code or anything else that matches application data access patterns - route requests/queries to one of these shards (databases) based on a sharding key (user/account id, country code etc.)
+* N shards (databases) based on user/account id, country code or anything else that matches application data access patterns - route requests/queries to one of these shards (databases) based on a sharding key

 **With this simple trick, it is safe to say that SQLite performance can be increased at least five to ten times by sharding it on a single machine** - at some point we will be limited by the underlying OS and hardware I/O operations, not the SQLite db itself.
 Based on these assumptions and above tests, it comes down to: